 Eastern Canada And New England Cruises

-In recent years, many families planning a vacation through Eastern Canada and New England have opted for cruising on a luxury liner instead of a driving trip.
-Lounging around a ship such as Holland America Line’s ms Maasdam sure beats being stuck in a car where someone has to keep their eyes on the road while another is trying to make sense of a map.
+Because it's an easy vacation choice for grandparents and toddlers, many families touring Eastern Canada and New England opt for cruising on a luxury liner instead of a driving trip.
+It sure beats being stuck in a car where someone has to keep their eyes on the road while another is trying to make sense of a map.
 The captain of the cruise ship will ensure you get from port to port and, best of all, you and your family don’t have to fight over directions.

 Exploring Northern US and Canada Ports-of-Call